Roberto Rosetti: Early career

-Rosetti was born in Turin, Piedmont.
+Rise to prominence and Euro 2008

+In the summer of 2005, Rosetti took charge of three games at the FIFA Confederations Cup in Germany.
+The following summer, he was the only Italian referee chosen to participate in the 2006 FIFA World Cup in Germany, where he took charge of four matches, a single-tournament record for an Italian referee; standing at 1.90m, he was also the tallest official at the tournament.

+Rosetti officiated the 2007 Supercoppa Italiana between Inter and Roma on 19 August, with the latter side winning 1–0.
 He was one of the many referees who officiated in the 2007–08 UEFA Champions League.
-He refereed the semi-final between Chelsea and Liverpool at Stamford Bridge.
+He refereed the second leg of the semi-final between Chelsea and Liverpool at Stamford Bridge, with Chelsea winning 3–2 and advancing to the final 4–3 on aggregate.

 Rosetti was selected to referee at UEFA Euro 2008 in Switzerland and Austria.

 At the tournament, Rosetti was the referee for the: